Paragraph Styles in Word

 Name your paragraph styles starting with naming conventions that group styles by function.
 For example, group procedure-related styles together by starting the style names with Procedure, such as ProcedureIntro, ProcedureStep, and ProcedureSubstep.

-Style names should not include a period in their name.
+Note: Style names should not include a period in their name.
 The period can cause display issues when ePublisher creates the cascading style sheet entry that defines the appearance of the style.

 To simplify formatting and save time for future maintenance and customization, set the default paragraph font and spacing for a base style, such as Normal.
 Then, base other styles on this base style to inherit the default formatting settings.
 This process allows you to quickly modify fonts and spacing across styles by modifying only the base style.
 You can customize settings for each style as needed.
 The customized settings are not affected when you modify those settings in the base style.
 To simplify maintenance for heading styles, which often use a different font than your content styles, you may want to base all heading styles on the Heading 1 style to define the font for all headings.